Extensions of Motives and the Fundamental Group: The Fundamental group and Mixed Hodge Structures.

-The class of $B$ in $\Ext(C,A)$ is the Baer difference $E_1 \ominus_B E_2$.
+The class of this exact sequence in $\Ext(C,A)$ is the Baer difference $E_1 \ominus_B E_2$.
 The Baer sum $E_1 \oplus_B E_2$ is the sequence obtained when one of the maps $f_2$ or $p_2$ is replaced by its negative.
-If the modules and morphisms have additional structure --- for instance, if we are working in the category of mixed Hodge structures --- then the Baer sum is also in the same category.
 The Baer sum is essentially the push-out over $A$ in the category of modules.